zeno4ever/CoronaTeller/README.md

 # Installation

 ## Needed hardware / software
-- Raspberry 4 (maybe a 3 will work also?)
+- Raspberry 4/3
 - SD card with : Raspberry Pi OS (32-bit) with desktop, version May 2020.
 This version include python3, pygame and the bluetooth binarys.
+- Screen that is able to handle resolution of 1920x1080 (is hardcode in code)

 ## Software
 On the first Startup go trough welcome wizard (this includes a software update).